nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 the importance of the present moment.
-In his seminal book _The General Semantics of Wall Street_ (now _Winning the Mental Game on Wall Street_ ) John Magee inveighed at some length against the very human tendency to keep
+In his seminal book _The General Semantics of Wall Street_ (now _Winning the Mental Game on Wall Street_ ) John Magee inveighed at some length against the very human tendency to keep two sets of books in the head — one recording profits, open and closed, and another recording losses, but only closed losses.

-_Chapter 17.1: Technical Analysis and Technology in the 21st Century 331_

-two sets of books in the head — one recording profits, open and closed, and another recording losses, but only closed losses.
 Open losses were not losses until booked.
 Having an electronic portfolio accountant which refuses to